dynomite567/Uniqulem/README.md

 *Note: Don't uncheck any boxes!
 If you do, you might miss out on future updates the bot has!*

 # Docker
-If you want, there is a docker auto app located [here.](https://hub.docker.com/r/dynomitecentral/uniqulem/)
+If you want, there is a docker automated build located [here.](https://hub.docker.com/r/dynomitecentral/uniqulem/)

 # Commands (so far)